 Argyll and Bute Council's Draft Waste Strategy consultation

-Your consultation response will be used to develop and shape our Waste Strategy.
+Your consultation responses have been used to develop and shape our Waste Strategy, which is available in Appendix 2 of the report above.

-The results will also inform the Council’s response to the ban on Biodegradable Municipal Waste going to landfill and the Scottish Deposit Return Scheme for single use containers.
-Details from this consultation will also be used in future lobbying with Scottish Government and industry.
+Your feedback will also inform the Council’s response to the ban on Biodegradable Municipal Waste going to landfill and the Scottish Deposit Return Scheme for single use containers.

 Why do we need a new waste strategy?